All Episodes

 Stronger economic growth, spending cuts, and broadening the base will offset the reductions.

-Americans will continue to enjoy the tax benefits that favor important priorities, including home mortgage interest deduction, charitable giving, health care, and savings.
+Americans will continue to enjoy the tax benefits that favor important priorities, including a home mortgage interest deduction, charitable giving, health care, and savings.

-But there'll be some changes in the current deductions and exemptions for higher income Americans.
+But there'll be some changes in the current deductions and exemptions for higher-income Americans.

-Okay, and we'll take a brief time out.
+Okay, and we'll take a brief timeout.

 Don't go away.